System

 Trained in the United Kingdom at Brunel College and Oxford Air Training School, Fred obtained his Aircraft Maintenance Engineer’s Licence in 1982 issued by the UK Civil Aviation Authority.
 He also completed the UKCAA Airworthiness Course in 1996.
 He completed the IATA Course on Aircraft Maintenance and Engineering Management in 1995 and the IATA Course on Human Factors in Aviation Maintenance in 2003.

 He has been an Aircraft Maintenance Engineer for many aviation companies in various countries, and has also held management positions including as Engineering Manager and Quality Assurance Manager at Air Namibia and Air Botswana.
 1983 to 1987 he was a Technical Instructor at Air Zimbabwe where he taught Aircraft Engineers.
 1998 to 2000 he was Deputy Chief of Aviation Safety at the Directorate of Civil Aviation in Namibia.
 He was in charge of Airworthiness and Chairman of the technical committee on aviation regulations.
-He has type training and experience on various aircraft from ATR42, BAe146 up to Boeing 747-400.
+He was the Overhaul Workshops Manager at Arik Air in Nigeria.

 Fred is now an Aviation Technical Consultant.
 He has a passion for aviation and is interested in training and promoting Safety in the industry.